Vikingu-del/ft_printf/README.md

 Compile your program with libftprintf.a:

-    gcc your_program.c libftprintf.a -o your_program
+    gcc your_program.c libftprintf.a  lib/libft/libft.a -o output_executable

 Run your program: